joggrdocs/hitchhikers-guide-to-docs/README.md

 ### 🫔 Your Towel: A Doc Writer's Cheat Sheet

-A quick reference guide or "towel" with key principles, templates, best practices, and other tools summarized.
+A quick reference guide (our handy _towel_) with key principles, templates, best practices, and other bits summarized.

 [View Guide]()